kitsunefet/aav/README.md

 **CREDITS**
 ---
 Shoutout to the OG addon author [zwacky](https://twitter.com/zwacky) for creating such a wonderful WoW Arena PvP Addon!
 It really helped me blame my teammates a lot of times ;)
-Further credits go to [skeledurr](https://github.com/Skeledurr/aav) for doing a lot of preparation work to make this workable in TBC Classic.
+Further credits go to [skeledurr](https://github.com/Skeledurr/aav) for doing a lot of preparation work to make this workable since TBC Classic.